Parents / Students Handbook

 Yes.
 We always start our academic year with a thorough review.
 It does not only help in refreshing the students’ memories.
 It also helps the teacher see if there are any weak points that need reinforcement.

-Why are the classes named like colors?
-And what does a given color mean?
+Why are classes named by colors and not numbers?
+What does a given color mean?

 How much should we help our kids with homework?